 "It was a bit hectic," Carpenter said of the end of the season and his college visits.
 "I was looking forward to it, and it was a lot of fun.
 But it was a little crazy."

 Opposing coaches will no doubt be happy to see Carpenter run at the next level in 2013.
 Not only do they admire his talent, but they also look forward to a race against Lenox runners when the conclusion is not of the foregone variety.

 "He's effortless.
 He was effortless all year," Pittsfield coach Michael Ortega said.
-"You're running against somebody like that, with the years of experience he's had, and the drive and determination, it's a no-brainer, really."

 The cross country season, though, wasn't perfect.
 There was one noticeable bump at the end -- about 2 miles into late November's Foot Locker Northeast Regional Championship race in the Bronx.
 Carpenter tripped and fell on a hilly part of the Van Cortlandt Park course, giving him more bumps and bruises than he'd likely encountered over every Berkshire County race in his career.